Is Homosexuality Natural, Healthy and Good?

 But if you truly are self-motivated to change…if homosexuality just doesn't "work" for you…if it doesn't feel like who you really are, or conflicts with what you believe in and most want out of life…we invite you to explore the healing journey of change that worked for us.
 For through it, we found the love, peace, brotherhood, wholeness and joy that we had been seeking all our lives.

-6. THE TORAH'S APPROACH TO HOMOSEXUALITY IS JONAH'S APPROACH
+6. THE BIBLE'S APPROACH TO HOMOSEXUALITY IS OUR APPROACH

-Remarkably, the Torah has no word for a "homosexual person" - only words for homosexual acts.
-JONAH agrees with this completely.
+Remarkably, the Bible has no word for a "homosexual person" - only words for homosexual acts.
+We agree with this completely.
 We do not believe there are persons who are born homosexual, only men and women with a homosexual problem who carry within them the potential for heterosexuality.
 SSA men and women were not "born different" and have normal genes and hormones - as far as anyone can tell after 60 years of gay activists and their supporters trying, and failing, to find a biological basis for homosexuality.

 Gay activists like Michaelson are telling the Jewish community to go against the Torah prohibition of homosexual acts.
 We disagree.